-Latin American Base (LAB)
+Latin America Base (LAB)

-In cooperation with other NGOs and church groups, the LAB has conducted the fact-finding survey on trafficking in women in Argentine, and published the report in Spanish.
+In cooperation with other NGOs and church groups, the LAB has conducted the fact-finding survey on trafficking in women in Argentine, and published a report in Spanish.
 It also regularly organizes workshops on the topic of trafficking jointly with church groups and women groups._

-IMADR supports WOCON (Women’s Consortium of Nigeria) in their campaign against trafficking in and exploitation of women and children.
+IMADR supports WOCON (Women’s Consortium of Nigeria) in their campaign against trafficking and exploitation of women and children.

 Nigeria is a source country for women and children who are trafficked to Europe for the purposes of sexual exploitation, domestic work and child labor.
 Nigerian women comprise a large percentage of the African victims trafficked to Europe.
 Millions of Nigerian children who become victims of both internal and external trafficking for domestic work continue unaddressed.